-"The answer to dishonesty is an honest man.
+"The answer to dishonesty is-an honest man.
 I would like to see honesty walking about on two feet.
-Gentlemen, I would like to remind you, you all have two feet."
+Gentlemen, may I remind you, you all have two feet."

-That was shot one.
-And before they could recover she delivered her second blow.
+Before they could recover she delivered her second blow.
 She showed a fine anticipatory strategy.
 She knew the tricks of the mind.
 Each would be thinking, "I certainly do a bit of it.
 Who doesn't?
 But I am nothing like U Maung or Maung Gyi."